|

 unity property for overall structure that inevitability

+makes the information irreducible.
 The irreducibility of cohesive properties has

 implication for other areas of science such as biology.